zeltbrennt/AOC2023/README.md

 # Day 15: Lens Library

 Implementing the Hash-Function was easy, and then instantly recognized what data structure we would build.
 Just using a HashMap from the standard library would have also worked, but I wanted to implement it myself.

+# Day 16: The Floor Will Be Lava

+Once again being very verbose while modeling the problem.
+Getting the path of the beam was a simple BFS-Algorithm and then just brute-forcing part 2.